Tags: poison plants used to make foods

 Lotus pond with beautiful small lotus flowers and leeches.
 The following lotus photos are from this beautiful clean lotus pond.
 Mostly small white lotus, small soft blue lotus and a very few small blue lotus flowers.

-In album Lotus flower photo - Lotus blossom images - Lotus pond photos
+Lotus flower photo - Lotus blossom images - Lotus pond photos

 flowers - flowers.jpg